Skip to main content

 Each time the schema is saved, the version hash is updated.

-Each schema contains a numeric version which increases automatically whenever schema is updated and saved.
-Numeric version is meant to be human-readable.
+Each schema contains a numeric version which increases automatically whenever the schema is updated and saved.
+The numeric version is meant to be human-readable.
 There are cases (parallel processing) where the order is lost.

-๐Ÿ’ก Schema in the destination is migrated if its hash is not stored in _dlt_versions table.
-In principle many pipelines may send data to a single dataset.
-If table name clash then a single table with the union of the columns will be created.
-If columns clash, and they have different types etc. then the load may fail if the data cannot be coerced.
+๐Ÿ’ก The schema in the destination is migrated if its hash is not stored in the _dlt_versions table.
+In principle, many pipelines may send data to a single dataset.
+If table names clash, then a single table with the union of the columns will be created.
+If columns clash, and they have different types, etc., then the load may fail if the data cannot be coerced.

 Naming conventionโ€‹

-dlt creates tables, child tables and column schemas from the data.
-The data being loaded, typically JSON documents, contains identifiers (i.e. key names in a dictionary) with any Unicode characters, any lengths and naming styles.
-On the other hand the destinations accept very strict namespaces for their identifiers.
-Like Redshift that accepts case-insensitive alphanumeric identifiers with maximum 127 characters.
+dlt creates tables, nested tables, and column schemas from the data.
+The data being loaded, typically JSON documents, contains identifiers (i.e., key names in a dictionary) with any Unicode characters, any lengths, and naming styles.
+On the other hand, the destinations accept very strict namespaces for their identifiers.
+Like Redshift, that accepts case-insensitive alphanumeric identifiers with a maximum of 127 characters.

-Each schema contains naming convention that tells dlt how to translate identifiers to the namespace that the destination understands.
+Each schema contains a naming convention that tells dlt how to translate identifiers to the namespace that the destination understands.
+This convention can be configured, changed in code, or enforced via destination.

 The default naming convention:

-2. Adds _ if name starts with number.
+2. Adds _ if the name starts with a number.

-3. Multiples of _ are converted into single _.
+3. Multiples of _ are converted into a single _.

-4. The parent-child relation is expressed as double _ in names.
+4. Nesting is expressed as double _ in names.

-5. It shorts the identifier if it exceed the length at the destination.
+5. It shortens the identifier if it exceeds the length at the destination.

-๐Ÿ’ก Standard behavior of dlt is to use the same naming convention for all destinations so users see always the same tables and columns in their databases.
+๐Ÿ’ก The standard behavior of dlt is to use the same naming convention for all destinations so users always see the same tables and columns in their databases.

 [schema]